MilosMrdja/Guestbook/README.md

 If you face CORS errors, check that backend uses cors() middleware.

 Use npm run dev in backend to auto-restart server on code changes.

+Note: All the following commands and instructions are intended for Windows users.
+If you are using macOS or Linux, the commands might differ (for example, use touch instead of New-Item, etc.).

 ## Contributors